c-grigsby/flask-ocr-backend/README.md

 ---

 This server-side application has been developed to enable custom data extraction.
-Here it can scan an uploaded image for a keyword or arrangement of characters, and if found, the application will auto-crop the uploaded image to the region of interest and return OCR analysis focused to this area.
+With this feature it will search an uploaded image for any keyword or arrangement of characters, and if found, the application will auto-crop the image file to the region of interest and return an OCR analysis filtered to this area.

 ---